Support Requests via e-mail

 THINGS YOU SHOULD NEVER DO

 Do not try to recharge or power a device via the USB port.
 There is not enough power to support anything else than one USB flash drive.
 The effect will be that the Player will stop working until the device is removed.

 Do not rapidly switch the Network Music Player on, off and on, off again . . .
 If the power is turned off and immediately turn on again voltage spikes may occur and that will mess up things mainly on the software side.
 The hardware itself is pretty robust.
 If you accidentally turn off the power wait for 15 seconds before turning on again.

 Do not remove the SD card from the SD card reader or remove the USB memory stick with the software from its special USB port when the Player is on.
 The effect will be that the unit will stop working.
 Insert the SD card/USB stick again and restart.

 It is no use to try to connect more than one USB flash drive for example through an USB hub.
-It always will be the last inserted USB flash drive that will be accessible.
+It always will be the first inserted USB flash drive that will be accessible.